inigo-irigaray/NLP-seq2seq-with-DeepRL/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Alternatively, approaching the embedding problem at the character-level has allowed to researchers to tackle some issues aforementioned, like OOVs, and tasks like named-equity recognition (NER), adding meaning to phrases by representing words simply as a combination of characters.
 Additionally, they prove more effective with some morphologically-rich languages like Spanish, and languages where text is composed of individual characters instead of separated words like Chines.
 Some of these algorithms include character trigrams and skip-grams as bag-of-character n-grams [2].

-#### CNNs

-Feature abstraction from embeddings

-Sentence modelling - graph

-Window approach - word-based predictions, gated convolutional networks - capped on the right, predict from future input is cheating

 #### RNNs

 Vanilla